apache/fury-site/docs/specification/xlang_implementation_guide.md

 Every carrier serializer target is formed recursively from child serializer targets.
-Each child can be an ordinary serializer targeting itself, an external structural serializer, a manual serializer, or another carrier serializer, and all four forms enter the same carrier body implementation. `Tuple1Serializer` through `Tuple22Serializer` and matching arity-specific codecs are macro-generated because Rust has no variadic
+Each child can be an ordinary serializer targeting itself, an external structural serializer, a custom serializer, or another carrier serializer, and all four forms enter the same carrier body implementation. `Tuple1Serializer` through `Tuple22Serializer` and matching arity-specific codecs are macro-generated because Rust has no variadic